 Both Sass and LESS use specialized characters to assign variables.
 This is part of the benefit of using these preprocessors.
 You don’t have to keep entering specifications every time you want to assign variables.
 Instead, you can just enter the character.

 In Sass, it’s the dollar sign ($).
-In LESS, it’s the at symbol (@).
-The only downside for LESS is that there are a few existing CSS selectors that already use @, so it may stiffen the learning curve a bit.
+In LESS, it’s the "at" symbol (@).
+The only downside for LESS is that there are a few existing CSS selectors that already use @.
+That complication could stiffen the learning curve a bit.

 Sass and LESS have extensions available to integrate mixins (the ability to store and share CSS declarations throughout a site).

-Sass has Compass available for mixins, which includes every option available with updates for future support.
+Sass uses Compass for mixins, which includes every option available with updates for future support.

 LESS has Preboot.less, LESS Mixins, LESS Elements, gs, and Frameless.
 LESS’s software support is more fragmented than Sass, resulting in a lot of different options for extensions that may not all function the same way.
-For your project, you may need all of the listed extensions to get a similar performance to Compass.
+For your project, you may need to use multiple (or all) of the listed extensions to replicate the performance of Compass.

 Both Sass and LESS have been tested for their ability to report errors in syntax.
-LESS has more accurate error messages in the tests in that it reported the correct location of the error.
+LESS has more accurate error messages in the tests—it reported the correct location of the error.
 This can come in handy when a typo is derailing the code.
 LESS error messages can help you quickly identify the problem.

 The LESS documentation is visually appealing and easier to follow for first-time users.
-The Sass documentation has much more of base knowledge, or frequent cross-references with a wiki during setup.
+The Sass documentation requires either much more of base knowledge, or frequent cross-references with a wiki during setup.